SmartTokenLabs/TokenScript/doc/design_paper.md

 ## The vision: frictionless markets

 The 80s' "Back to the Future" featured a world of powerful machines filled with hovering boards and flying cars.
-It didn't happen and as Peter Thiel once famously lamented "we were promised flying cars, instead we got a 140 characters".
+It didn't happen.
+As Peter Thiel once famously lamented, "we were promised flying cars, instead we got a 140 characters".
 The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but more efficient use of information.

 Ride-sharing revolutionised the way we organise our daily lives and Airbnb changed the way we travel.
 These are the new markets and they incur less cost to operate, are more accessible and have finer operational units.